-Each of these Certificate Courses combines ten weeks of active on-line learning followed by two days of virtual-classroom skill development, and concludes with comprehensive final examinations.
+Each specialty tract course combines eight weeks of active on-line learning and weekly virtual-classroom skills with comprehensive final examinations.

-MIH learners who have already completed the Professional Certificate Course in International Medicine and Public Health, International Nursing and Public Health, or International Public Health, within the four calendar years prior to MIH application date will be credited towards MIH requirements.
+MIH learners who have already completed the INMED Course in International Medicine and Public Health, International Nursing and Public Health, or International Public Health, within the four calendar years prior to MIH application date will be credited towards MIH requirements.

 3) Elective Courses – 6 credit hours

-MIH learners will complement and focus their educational experience by selecting for elective credit from INMED Professional Certificate Courses relevant to their career aspirations.
+MIH learners will complement and focus their educational experience by selecting for elective credit from INMED relevant to their career aspirations.
 Some Professional Certificate Courses, such as Emergency Pandemic Control, are entirely online, while others, including Ultrasound for Primary Care, have both online and in-person sections.
 MIH elective credits must total at least 6 credit hours.
 Pleases visit Professional Certificate Courses current listing of course options and the Academic Calendar for offering dates.

 4) INTERNATIONAL SERVICE-LEARNING EXPERIENCE – 5 credit hours

-Following completion of the above two core Professional Certificate Courses, learners may advance to the international service-learning.
-This four-week experience consists of pre-departure preparation, a minimum of two weeks on location at an INMED Training Site, and post-experience debriefing and reflective essay.
+Following completion of the specialty tract Course, learners may advance to the international service-learning.
+This four-week experience consists of pre-departure preparation, service at an INMED Training Site, and post-experience debriefing and reflective essay.
 Learners may select from among forty Training Sites in twenty-five nations to choose one most in sync with the learner’s career interests.
 On location, learners will be supervised by INMED faculty, and responsibilities may include public health analysis, public health research, health system administration, medical and nursing education, and patient care.